mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

     ```cpp
     quantity q1 = 1 * m / s;
-    quantity q1 = q1 + ZERO;        // OK
+    quantity q2 = q1 + ZERO;        // OK
-    quantity q2 = q1 * ZERO;        // Compile-time error
+    quantity q3 = q1 * ZERO;        // Compile-time error
     ```

-4. It will not work when passed across generic quantity interfaces.
-Even though the `quantity` class template is implicitly convertible from `Zero`, the `Zero` type is not a quantity and thus does not satisfy a `Quantity` concept:

-    ```cpp
-    void foo(quantity<si::metre> q);
-    void boo(QuantityOf<isq::length> auto q);

-    foo(ZERO);   // OK
-    boo(ZERO);   // Compile-time error
-    ```

-   The above issue may be even more problematic to the users if the `foo()` was used with `ZERO` for a long time, and after that, it was refactored to become a generic function template `boo()`, which would make the previously correct code to not compile.

-Of course, we can argue that it is obvious that the above cases do not compile because there are good reasons for that.
-As long as it might not surprise the domain experts that have lots of experience with coding in such a library, novices will try to replace every numeric value `0` with `ZERO` and often will be confused when it does not work.
+The main concern with the `Zero` feature is that novices might be tempted to replace every numeric value `0` with the instance `ZERO`, becoming confused when it doesn't work.
+We could address this with easy-to-read documentation that clarifies its use cases and mental models.

 #### Comparison against zero: Summary